python-streamz/streamz/docs/source/collections.rst

    >>> sdf = stream.to_dataframe()

-To convert back from a StreamingBatch or a StreamingDataFrame to a ``core.Stream`` you can access the ``.stream`` property.
+To convert back from a Batch or a DataFrame to a ``core.Stream`` you can access the ``.stream`` property.

 .. code-block:: python